andrepalma/smarthome-buttonsap/README.md

-# smarthome-buttonsap
-Buttons control - 2, 4 or 6 - with click, doubleclick and longpress
+# Buttons with click, doubleclick and longpress for 2, 4 or 6 buttons